Deutsche Bank disputes regulator's Libor report allegations

 "The report includes statements that are taken out of context.
 It would be unwarranted to infer conclusions about the conduct of the bank or any individuals at this stage."

-Deutsche Bank has been hit by over 9 billion euros (6.3 billion pounds) in fines and settlements in the past three years, including a record $2.5 billion settlement with U.S. authorities for Libor.

-The report's author, Frauke Menke, department president who is in charge of supervising Deutsche Bank, threatens the bank with further sanctions.
-"I will also conclusively examine imposing banking supervisory measures in this context which I consider to be necessary," Menke said in the report.
+The report's author threatens Deutsche Bank with further sanctions.
+"I will also conclusively examine imposing banking supervisory measures in this context which I consider to be necessary," the report said.

 Bafin has the power to impose only moderate fines but can order the dismissal of executives.